cooltronicpl/Craft-document-helpers/README.md

 ## Entry variables inserted into a template

-All variables of entry in generated template is in entry array
+All variables of entry in a generated template are in entry array
 ```
 {{entry.VAR}}
 ```